dwhenson/frontendmentor-planet-facts/src/index.md

 layout: "layouts/home.html"
 ---

 This is a site about planets.
+The home page wasn't included so I added this.